MoneySavingExpert.com homepage

 With thanks to Dr Robin Keyte for sense-checking this guide.

-Many pensions can be passed on – some tax-free
+Many pensions can be passed on – some free of tax

-Saving into a pension is something many people do, often for decades, so they'll have an income to live off once they retire from working.
-In that time it's quite possible to save £10,000s, £100,000s or even millions into your pension.
+Saving into a pension is something many people do, often for decades, so they'll have an income to live off once they retire.
+In that time it's quite possible to save £10,000s, £100,000s or even millions into a pension.

-Yet there's no guarantee you'll spend all the money in your pension pot by the time you die.
-And as some pensions, or at least elements of them, can be passed on, it's wise to think about who you'd want to inherit yours.
+Yet there's no guarantee you'll spend all that money before you die.
+And as some pensions, or elements of them, can be passed on, it can be worth thinking about as part of your future financial planning.

-In the meantime, here our eight key need-to-knows about passing on a pension, aimed at both those who are passing on a pension and those who've inherited one.
+So, below we have eight key need-to-knows about passing on a pension.
+These are aimed at both people who are passing on a pension and those inheriting one.

-1. 'Defined contribution' pensions can normally be passed on
+1. Money Purchase pensions can normally be passed on

-These days, the most common type of pension is a 'defined contribution' pension (also known as a 'money purchase' pension).
+These days, the most common type of pension is a Money Purchase pension (also known as a defined contribution pension).

 This is where you put in money to build up a pension savings 'pot' – for example from your salary.
 What you'll end up with is directly related to what you put in – in other words, the more of your salary you're able to put aside over the years, the bigger the pension pot will be when you retire.

-Most modern workplace pensions are defined contribution pensions – as are group personal pensions and stakeholder pensions.
+Most modern workplace pensions are Money Purchase pensions – as are group personal pensions and stakeholder pensions.

-Self-invested personal pensions (SIPPs) – while also a form of defined contribution pension – differ to those above in that you have more say over where to invest your money (if you're interested in operating a DIY-pension, see our SIPPs guide).
+Self-invested personal pensions (SIPPs) – while also a form of Money Purchase pension – differ to those above in that you have more say over where to invest your money (if you're interested in operating a DIY-pension, see our SIPPs guide).

-With defined contribution pensions, once you're able to access the cash (currently at age 55, though this is rising to 57 from April 2028), you can usually take it either in a lump sum, as multiple smaller payments (known as 'drawdown'), or as a combination of both.
+With Money Purchase pensions, once you're able to access the cash (currently at age 55, though this is rising to 57 from April 2028), you can usually take it either in a lump sum, as multiple smaller payments (known as 'drawdown'), or as a combination of both.

-Regardless of whether you've started spending the money in a defined contribution pension pot or not, any money left in the pot at the time of your death can normally be passed on – which is why it's important to fill in an 'expression of wishes' form.
+Regardless of whether you've started spending the money in a Money Purchase pension pot or not, any money left in the pot at the time of your death can normally be passed onwhich is why it's important to fill in an 'expression of wishes' form.
 However, there is one caveat...

 Have you used your pension to buy an annuity?